SachPlayZ/Frizzle_Copilot/README.md

-# CopilotKit <> LangGraph Starter
+# Frizzle – CopilotKit + LangGraph App

-This is a starter template for building AI agents using [LangGraph](https://www.langchain.com/langgraph) and [CopilotKit](https://copilotkit.ai).
-It provides a modern Next.js application with an integrated LangGraph agent to be built on top of.
+Frizzle is a Next.js app that pairs a LangGraph agent (Python) with a CopilotKit-powered UI for collaborative planning.
+The UI renders structured JSON (itineraries, checklists) as rich components, and the agent uses LangGraph with Google Gemini tools.

 ## Prerequisites